How much pupil premium funding schools and non-mainstream schools receive, how they should spend it, and how we hold them to account.

-The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The pupil premium is additional funding for publicly funded schools in England.

 Pupil premium funding is available to:

-academies and free schools, including special and AP academies
+academies and free schools, including:

-In the 2015 to 2016 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2018 to 2019 financial year, schools will receive the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years:

-- £1,320 for pupils in reception year to year 6
+- £1,320 for pupils in reception to year 6

 - £935 for pupils in year 7 to year 11